Comic depiction of gas surge

 What is gas surge?

 Gas surge is a rush of gas from a TIG or MIG torch when the trigger is pulled.
-The initial rush is at several times the required flow rate, before settles down to the value set by the flow meter.
+The initial rush can be several times the required flow rate, before settles down to the value set by the flow meter.

 The consequences of gas surge